Published: | Last Updated: October 12, 2023

-Letter 3219-C, Notice of Deficiency (also referred to as 90-Day Letter), is a taxpayer’s legal notice that the IRS is proposing a deficiency.
+Letter 3219-C, Notice of Deficiency (also referred to as 90-Day Letter), is a taxpayer’s legal notice that the IRS is proposing.
 These letters provide taxpayers with information about their right to challenge proposed IRS adjustments in the United States Tax Court by filing a petition within 90 days of the date of their notice (150 days if you reside outside the United States).

 This notice or letter may include additional topics that have not yet been covered here.
 Please check back frequently for updates.

 You should review the complete audit report enclosed with your letter.
 You should determine if you agree with the proposed changes or wish to file a petition with the Tax Court to dispute the adjustments made by the IRS.

 If you do not agree with the adjustments and intend to file a petition, you should review the information provided in your letter, along with the information and instructions available on the United States Tax Court website.
 The necessary guidance can be found on this website, along with a Petition Kit.
 There is a fee for the filing of a petition; however, you may file an Application for Waiver with the Tax Court.
 To petition the Tax Court, you must send your petition to the United States Tax Court (not the IRS) within the 90-day (or 150-day) period shown on your notice.
 This is the period prescribed by law and cannot be extended by the IRS.
 If you miss the deadline, you won’t be able to have a judge review your case without first paying the amount due.
 If the 90th day (or 150th day) is a Saturday, a Sunday, or a legal holiday in the District of Columbia, your petition will still be timely if filed on the next business day which is not a Saturday, Sunday, or legal holiday.